beaver700nh/eeprommer3/firmware/README.md

 related things like buttons, menus, and progress bars.
 Some other files add things to the `Gui` namespace.

-### `Makefile`

-This file is used for development of eeprommer3 and makes it easier to compile the code, as well as containing a few other useful development tools.

 ### `new_delete.cpp`/`new_delete.hpp`

 These files add better support for C++'s `new` and `delete` operators, because the default Arduino support for these can be glitchy and spotty.

+### `prog.cpp`/`prog.hpp`

+These files define the class `Programmer` which is the main firmware class.
+It hooks together all the Cores and uses a menu to let the user call functions defined in them.

 ### `prog_core.cpp`/`prog_core.hpp`